cisco/mindmeld/docs/source/blueprints/food_ordering.rst

         responder.prompt('Sure, I got {dish_names} from {restaurant_name} for a total '
                          'price of ${price:.2f}.
 Would you like to place the order?')

 The code above assumes that every user query contains a ``restaurant`` entity and at least one ``dish`` entity.
-It uses the Question Answerer (within the :keyword:`_get_restaurant_from_kb()` and :keyword:`_resolve_dish()` methods not shown above) to select the most likely restaurant and dishes requested by the user.
+It uses the Question Answerer (within the :func:`_get_restaurant_from_kb()` and :func:`_resolve_dish()` functions not shown above) to select the most likely restaurant and dishes requested by the user.
 That information is then saved in the dialogue frame for use in future conversational turns and also presented to the user via the responder object.

-For a more realistic implementation of ``build_order`` that deals with varied user flows and the full code behind all the dialogue state handlers, see the :keyword:`app.py` file in the blueprint folder.
+For a more realistic implementation of ``build_order`` that deals with varied user flows and the full code behind all the dialogue state handlers, see the ``app.py`` file in the blueprint folder.

 .. admonition:: Exercise

-   Extend the ``build_order`` dialogue state handler in :keyword:`app.py` to handle more user flows or handle the existing ones in a smarter way.
-There are many suggestions for improvements in the comments accompanying the code in the :keyword:`app.py` file.
+   Extend the ``build_order`` dialogue state handler in ``app.py`` to handle more user flows or handle the existing ones in a smarter way.
+There are many suggestions for improvements in the comments accompanying the code in the ``app.py`` file.
 Here are a few more:

    - Add support to select restaurants by ``cuisine`` or to search for dishes by ``category``.
 These are already modeled as entities in the blueprint and are also available as part of the restaurant and dish metadata stored in the knowledge base.
 But ``build_order`` needs some additional code to handle queries containing these entities.